 I. Patterns of ecotypic variation and polymorphism in Hibiscus species of the Southeastern and Central United States

 Since 2012, my lab has been exploring patterns of within- and cross-species trait variation in several native Hibiscus species that are common in southern Louisiana.
-This work will eventually include questions about flower color polymorphism, but the current focus is on vegetative traits, adaptation, and resilience to environmental change.
-Past and present researchers on this project include Megan Varvaro, Liz Bergeron, and Christopher Adams, and I am currently seeking graduate student involvement for Summer/Fall 2015 (see the notice on my home page for more details).
+Past and present researchers on this project include Megan Varvaro and Christopher Adams.